Shubham09996/SehatSphere/README.md

 - **Password Management**: 🔒 Features for changing and resetting forgotten passwords.

 ## UI Screenshots 📸
-Here are some screenshots of the HealthSphere application, showcasing its user interface and key functionalities:
+Here are some screenshots of the SehatSphere application, showcasing its user interface and key functionalities:

 ### Login Page
 ![Login Page](frontend/public/images/img1.png)